flare-foundation/docs/docs/infra/data/deploying.md

 ## First steps

-To facilitate an easier start, one can use the kick-off NPM package [referenced here](../../dev/index.md).
+To quickly get started, use the kick-off NPM package [referenced here](../../dev/index.md).
-This package showcases the main contracts related to whitelisting a data provider and submitting prices.
+This package showcases the main contracts related to whitelisting a data provider and submitting data.
-The package enables you to deploy FTSO mock contracts in a local setup, and submit prices to those contracts.
+It also enables you to deploy FTSO mock contracts in a local setup and submit data to those contracts.
 Working with the package should help all setup stages for your data provider.

-Working with this package is mostly identical to providing prices on-chain.
+Working with this package is mostly identical to providing data on-chain.
-Below aspects would be the same as working on-chain:
+The following aspects would be the same as or similar to working on-chain:

 * Smart contract APIs (called functions).
 * Events.
 * Timing aspects are similar but not identical.

-The package does not cover the actual price calculation (weighted median) and rewarding as they occur on the real network.
+The package does not cover the actual data calculation (weighted median) and rewarding as they occur on the real network.

 Please visit the [Developer Docs](../../dev/index.md) section to find a link to a reference implementation of a data provider.
-You can find useful ideas in this code that will help you interact with the FTSO contracts and the Flare chain.
+This code contains useful information that will help you interact with the FTSO contracts and the Flare chain.
-Do note you will have to do some work on top of this implementation if you would like to win rewards.
+If you want to earn rewards, you must do additional work on top of this implementation.

-### Providing Random numbers
+### Providing random numbers

-The price providing process is structured as a commit/reveal scheme to prevent users from copying other user's submitted data.
+The data-providing process is structured as a commit-and-reveal scheme to prevent users from copying another user's submitted data.
-The commit and reveal phases have strict time windows of a few minutes.
+The commit-and-reveal phases are restricted to only a few minutes in duration.
-With each reveal the data provider is also providing a random number.
+With each reveal the data provider also provides a random number.
-The random number is used as a salt in the reveal-commit scheme and later used in the reward calculation process.
+The random number is used first as a salt in the commit-and-reveal scheme and later during the reward calculation process.

-Data providers are encouraged to provide strong cryptographically-secure random numbers with high entropy and sufficient range.
+Data providers are encouraged to provide strong, cryptographically secure, random numbers with high entropy and sufficient range.
-Strong random numbers are important for network security since this is the only true source of randomness on the network.
+Strong random numbers are important for network security because they are the only true source of randomness on the network.
-Random numbers also make the commit-reveal scheme resilient to attacks.
+Random numbers also make the commit-and-reveal scheme resilient to attacks.
 Random numbers below 2^128^ are considered unsafe and are rejected on reveal.

 ## Going live

-Once you feel comfortable with the local NPM package, you are ready to start submitting your prices on-chain.
+When you feel comfortable with the local NPM package, you are ready to start submitting your data on-chain.

-To run on the real network you will have to face some new challenges:
+To run on the real network you will face some new challenges:

-* **Gain vote power**: A data provider can only whitelist himself as a provider if they have enough vote power.
+* **Gain vote power**: Data providers can whitelist themselves as providers only if they have enough vote power.
 * **Observation node**: It is recommended that each data provider runs an observation node.
 * **Timing issues**: You will face two challenges:
     * Align with the on-chain time data.
-The on-chain timestamp might skew up to 30-40 seconds from the real world time.
+The on-chain timestamp might skew up to 30 - 40 seconds from the real-world time.
-    * Figure out when to submit your price data.
-If you submit too late, the transaction might not get included, if submitting too early the price data might not be accurate enough.
+    * Determine when to submit your data.
+If you submit it too late, the transaction might not get included.
+If you submit it too early, the data might not be accurate enough.
-* **Claim rewards**: Be sure to claim your reward regularly and wrap them so more vote power is gained.
+* **Claim rewards**: Be sure to claim your reward regularly and wrap them so you earn more vote power.

 ## Notes

-* On the real network `PriceSubmitter` is deployed at a fixed address `0x1000000000000000000000000000000000000003`.
+* On the real network `PriceSubmitter` is deployed at the fixed address `0x1000000000000000000000000000000000000003`.

 ## FAQ

 ### What can I do to generate strong random numbers?

-Use already available random number generators that provide a cryptographically-secure (pseudo) random number.
+Use already available random number generators that provide a cryptographically secure (pseudo) random number.
 One good example would be the `csprng` library for `nodejs` applications.
-Keep in mind that you can submit randoms with 256 bits so try to use all the bits for entropy.
+Remember that you can submit randoms with 256 bits so try to use all the bits for entropy.
 Strong random numbers can also be generated by using Web3 utils: `web3.utils.toBN(web3.utils.randomHex(32))`

-### How do I calculate hash for the commit-reveal scheme?
+### How do I calculate hash for the commit-and-reveal scheme?

-The full and up-to-date specification for the commit-reveal scheme is available in specifications on the flare [smart contract repo](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/docs/specs/PriceProvider.md).
+The full and up-to-date specification for the commit-and-reveal scheme is available in specifications in the Flare [smart contract repository](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/docs/specs/PriceProvider.md).

-The following code snippets demonstrate how hashes can be generated in Typescript and Python using publicly available Web3 libraries.
+The following code snippets demonstrate how hashes can be generated in Typescript and Python using publicly available Web3 libraries:

 === "Typescript"